astroMGMG/kepler_ttv/kepler_procedures/README.md

 We were interested in taking a serial algorithm and parallelizing it using the Julia programming language.
 We implemented a detrending routine for Kepler data.
 Detrending removes systematic and stellar variation and allows for transits to be observed without other signals.
+Here is a [link](https://docs.google.com/presentation/d/1JA7amOs9jUSS1sviu2E3LiKAmCTDrXjJgWz_Xogk7iE/edit?usp=sharing "Our in class presentation") to the presentation that we gave in class.

 Here we have a plot showing the result of detrending.
 ![alt text](detrend_vs_untrend.png "The detrended data vs. the trended data")